gnmathur/small-projects/BufferedWriter/README.md

   `connectionPool.getConnection()`, and the Future will fail gracefully because of a Hikari exception
 * Each Future in the BufferedWriter now needs a connection to the PG.
 That's why we need a connection pool.
 Sizing of the pool and connection wait timeout now become important.
-Note that without a connection pool, we will have a situation where each connection with either need to use the same connection - defeting the purpose of the BufferedWriter and making it serial, or each Future will need to have its own connection, potentially leading to 100's to concurreny connections to PG - which is not a good way to do things in the real world.
+Note that without a connection pool, we will have a situation where each connection with either need to use the same connection - defeating the purpose of the BufferedWriter and making it serial, or each Future will need to have its own connection, potentially leading to 100's to concurrent connections to PG - which is not a good way to do things in the real world.
-* A BufferedWriter with a ListBuffer has no backpressure and can easily get swamped and made useless but a runaway client
+* BufferedWriter with a `ListBuffer` has no backpressure and can easily get swamped and made useless but a runaway client

 * There are two clients in the package now
-    ** legacy - older clients that use a simple Future based multi-thread worker threads, where each is producing independent of the other, at a rate that's only limited by a random 1 - 10ms delay between each insert call ** ratedefined - this uses a nice producer and consumer model.
+  * `legacy` - older clients that use a simple Future based multi-thread worker threads, where each is producing independent of the other, at a rate that's only limited by a random 1 - 10ms delay between each insert call
+  * `ratedefined` - this uses a nice producer and consumer model.
 This allows us to control the overall rate of insertions!
 It also has a lot of knobs to control the traffic pattern and the queue and batch sizes etc.

+* To handle the rate of insertion, you might want to increase the Hikari Pool size.
+For example, for 10K inserts/sec, the pool size that works the sys76 PG is 10.
+We might also want to increase the flush size, so that we end up using fewer connections to PG.

+* `ProofOfHelpfulness` made me realize why the logic to collect all the Futures in a sequence and wait for the combined future to complete was not working!
+Its because of the lack of fallback flush in the BufferedWriter, where some entries were left hanging in the buffer and not flushed because the insert count was not the "right" multiple of the flush size.
+That mean some `Promise` were never completed.
+We need an ability to flush the buffer on shutdown, which is what I added eventually

 ## Questions?